thynnmas/slenderer/README.md

 Slenderer
 =========

-Slenderer is a tiny 2D rendering library written in C. The goal is to have as small a dependancy-list as possible.
+Slenderer is a small 2D rendering library written in C. The goal is to have as small a dependancy-list as possible.
 At time of writing, that list is:

 * GLFW 3
 * glew